We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Many studies have examined the positive effects of omega-3 supplementation on certain cancer types.

 There is no established upper limit of omega-3 intake.
-According to the NIH, the FDA have suggested that people should take no more than 3 g per day of DHA and EPA combined.
+According to the NIH, the FDA have suggested that people should take no more than

 Over long periods, scientists say that omega-3 can reduce immune system function because it lowers the body’s inflammatory responses.